 Good Morning America/ABC News

-Currently, she works as a weekend social production associate and reporter for Good Morning America at ABC Network in New York City, where she manages all GMA social media channels and some digital content.
+Currently, she works as a social media producer and digital reporter for Good Morning America/ABC News in New York City, where she manages all social media channels and some digital content.

-Additionally, she works as an editor and operations analyst at Park Evaluations, an immigration services company in Lake Success, NY, where she writes and proofreads letters, ranging from Academic Evaluations, Work Experience Evaluations, Expert Opinion Letters and Specialty Occupation Evaluations—with the assistance of certified translation services and professors across the country—to assess all immigration needs, from routine H-1B filings to RFEs (Request for Evidence).
+Prior to this, she worked as an editor and operations analyst at Park Evaluations, an immigration services company in Lake Success, NY, where she composed and proofread letters, ranging from academic evaluations, work experience evaluations, expert opinion letters and specialty occupation evaluations—with the assistance of certified translation services and professors across the country—to assess all immigration needs, from routine H-1B filings to RFEs (request for evidence).
+She also curated content and blog posts on the latest in immigration news.

 In 2018, Rebecca earned her Master of Science degree from the Columbia University Graduate School of Journalism.
 In 2015, she graduated from Towson University with a Bachelor of Science degree in mass communications and a focus in journalism and creative writing.

-Rebecca's work has been published in Good Morning America, ABC News, The Long Island Herald, the summer and fall editions of Long Beach Magazine, Long Island Pulse Magazine, Bookstr.com, Anton Media Group, Blank Slate Media and Newsday Media Group; Long Island.
+Rebecca's work has been published in Good Morning America, ABC News, The Long Island Herald, the summer and fall editions of Long Beach Magazine, Long Island Pulse Magazine, Bookstr.com, Anton Media Group, Blank Slate Media, Newsday Media Group; Long Island and Park Evaluations, LLC.
 Her photography has been commercially used for Long Trunks designer clothing, Reign Fashion Boutique, The Sands at Atlantic Beach Club and MSNBC's The Beat with Ari Melber.

 Good Morning America/ABC News